dvlab-research/LongLoRA/README.md

 ```

 ## Acknowledgement
+- This work is an GPTNeoX port of the work from the original authors' code.
+[LongLoRA](https://github.com/dvlab-research/LongLoRA)
--  This work is built upon the [LLaMA2](https://ai.meta.com/llama) as the pre-trained models.
+- This work is built upon the [GPTNeoX-HF](https://huggingface.co/docs/transformers/model_doc/gpt_neox) which is based upon [EleutherAI/GPTNeoX](https://github.com/EleutherAI/gpt-neox) as the pre-trained model architecture.
 - This work is based on [DeepSpeed](https://github.com/microsoft/DeepSpeed), [peft](https://github.com/huggingface/peft), and [Flash-Attention2](https://github.com/Dao-AILab/flash-attention) for acceleration.
 - Some evaluation code is modified upon [Landmark Attention](https://github.com/epfml/landmark-attention).
 - We use [LongChat](https://github.com/DachengLi1/LongChat) for the retrieval evaluation.